50 Best NES Games of All Time

 Nintendo continued their dominance of the 80s with The Legend of Zelda.
 This is the title that started it all for one of the most beloved series in the Nintendo canon.
 The Legend of Zelda tells the story of a young hero named Link and his quest to restore the Triforce, rescue Princess Zelda, and destroy the monstrous Ganon.
 The game drops you in the vast world of Hyrule, and expects you to adapt and survive to everything your enemies are going to throw at you.

-Combining puzzle elements with strategy and action, and then putting all of that into a lush, dangerous world, The Legend of Zelda was a winning formula in 1986.
-Very little has changed in that regard since.
+Combining puzzle elements with strategy and action, and then putting all of that into a lush, dangerous world, the likes of which we’d barely seen before, The Legend of Zelda was a winning formula in 1986.
+Very little has changed in that regard since and this banger can still steal a lot of your time, but the best NES game of all time is, of course.

 1. Super Mario Bros 3

 The NES arguably reached its zenith in 1990, with the release of Super Mario Bros 3.
 For the third entry directors Shigeru Miyamoto (the man responsible or partially responsible for many of the best NES games we’ve covered here) and Takashi Tezuka expanded on Mario and his universe in a way that can only be described as profound.
-Everything was literally bigger, with varied worlds, distinctive world bosses, and game mechanics that covered a lot of potential but never became overly complicated.
+Everything was literally bigger, with varied worlds, distinctive world bosses, and even more of that Nintendo magic being defined in real time.

 Everything in Super Mario Bros 3 was also literally better, as well.
-The game solidified Mario as a global brand, but above all else it was also at that point quite possibly the best video game ever made.
+The game solidified Mario as a global brand, but above all else it was also at that point quite possibly the best video game ever made and is still well up there today.

 Some of the coverage you find on Cultured Vultures contains affiliate links, which provide us with small commissions based on purchases made from visiting our site.